Academia, NGOs and International Organizations

 UN Climate Change works with non-governmental and development cooperation organizations, academia, UN system organizations and other international organizations to implement its mandates.

-Development Cooperation and Non-Governmental Organizations
+Development Cooperation Organizations and Government Agencies

-Co-operate in the area of climate change mitigation and adaptation, including capacity building on the development of Monitoring, Reporting, and Verification (MRV) frameworks, the implementation of Nationally Determined Contributions (NDCs), climate finance, and market and non-market-based mitigation actions.
+• Co-operate in the area of climate change mitigation and adaptation, including capacity building on the development of Monitoring, Reporting, and Verification (MRV) frameworks, the implementation of Nationally Determined Contributions (NDCs), climate finance, and market and non-market-based mitigation actions.

-Enhancing the capacity of developing countries in fulfilling their reporting commitments under the Paris Agreement and facilitating their access to technical and financial support for their implementation of the Paris Agreement.
+• Enhancing the capacity of developing countries in fulfilling their reporting commitments under the Paris Agreement and facilitating their access to technical and financial support for their implementation of the Paris Agreement.

 • Club of Rome will provide time of its members for UNFCCC to access forward thinkers and policymakers, and support UNFCCC’s communication and fundraising.